alexwhittemore/blinds_controller_v1_esp8266/readme.md

 # blinds_controller_wifi
 This is the component of the project to run on on an ESP8266, interfacing with Blynk.cc

+## Requirements
+This project depends on Blynk from Blynk.cc.
+You can load it using the built-in Arduino library manager, it's in the included library repo.

 ## Hardware
 The hardware consists of a NodeMCU ESP8266 dev board, in my case a Version 1.0 (ESP-12E) board.
 Presumably it should be trivial to use something else.